Phase 5 Curriculum Consultation Open

 How to Submit Feedback

-Consultation on the Phase 1–4 draft curriculum is open until Friday 24 April 2026.
-This is an opportunity for schools and educators to help shape how Outdoor Education is represented within the curriculum.
+Consultation on the Phase 1–4 draft curriculum closed on Friday 24 April 2026.
+We hope schools and educators took the opportunity to help shape how Outdoor Education is represented within the curriculum.

-Feedback can be submitted through the Ministry of Education consultation process:
+Feedback was submitted through the Ministry of Education consultation process:

 Submit online: